 Financial aid considerations in divorce

-The child’s custodial parent must complete the Free Application for Federal Student Aid (FAFSA).
-The custodial parent generally is the parent with whom the child primarily lives with.
-A 529 plan that is owned by a custodial parent is considered a parental asset on the FAFSA and distributions are ignored.
+A 529 plan that is owned by the parent filing the FAFSA is considered a parental asset on the FAFSA and distributions are ignored.
 Parent assets can reduce financial aid eligibility by a maximum of 5.64% of their value.